Ronald Acuña Jr. Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff ranks fourth in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros' 3.35 team ERA ranks sixth across all league pitching staffs.
+- The Astros' 3.33 team ERA ranks fifth across all league pitching staffs.

-- Astros pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.
+- Astros pitchers combine to rank 13th in baseball in home runs allowed (22 total, one per game).

-- Valdez makes the start for the Astros, his fifth of the season.
-He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.
+- Javier gets the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- The lefty's last appearance came on Sunday against the Texas Rangers, when he threw six innings, surrendering one earned run while allowing four hits.
+- In his last time out on Tuesday, the right-hander tossed five innings against the Toronto Blue Jays, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.